 DePaul School will notify parents/guardians by phone if there is an early school closing.
-Parents/guardians should have an emergency plan and provide DePaul School with name(s) of person(s) who will be available to meet the child at the bus stop if the parent/guardian cannot do so.
-The person picking up a child at the school must present a photo ID that corresponds to the name provided.
+Parents/guardians should have an emergency plan and provide DePaul School with the name(s) of person(s) who will be available to meet the child at home if the parent/guardian cannot do so.
+Any person other than a parent/guardian picking up a child at the school must present a photo ID that corresponds to the name provided.